MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 |John|3000|Candoxy|
 |null|4000|New Concept|

- The record for **New Concepts** in the Sales Header table does not have a matching record in the Salesperson/Purchaser table, so a row is included but the columns from the Salesperson/Purchaser table are given null values.
-The record for **Bart** in the Salesperson/Purchaser table is not included in the resulting dataset because it does not have a matching column in the Sales Header table.
+The record for **New Concepts** in the Sales Header table does not have a matching record in the **Salesperson/Purchaser** table, so a row is included but the columns from the **Salesperson/Purchaser** table are given null values.
+The record for **Bart** in the **Salesperson/Purchaser** table is not included in the resulting dataset because it does not have a matching column in the **Sales Header** table.

 ### SQL SELECT Statement for Right Outer Join

- To specify a left outer join with an SQL statement, you use the RIGHT OUTER JOIN condition.
+To specify a right outer join with an SQL statement, you use the RIGHT OUTER JOIN condition.

- The following example shows how to create a right outer join on the Salesperson/Purchaser and Sales Header tables by using a SQL statement.
+The following example shows how to create a right outer join on the **Salesperson/Purchaser** and **Sales Header** tables by using a SQL statement.

 ```
 SELECT "Salesperson/Purchaser".Name, "Sales Header"."No.", "Sales Header"."Sell-to Customer Name"